RogerLuo-Code/coding-practice/docs/algorithms/recursion.md

 > Memorization is an optimization technique primarily to **speed up** computer program by **storing** the results of expensive function calls and returning the cached result when the same inputs occur again.
 (Source: wikipedia)

+## Complexity Analysis

+### Time Complexity

+Given a recursion algorithm, its time complexity $O(T)$ is

+$$O(T) = n O(s)$$

+where $n$ is the number of recursion invocations and $O(s)$ is the time complexity of calculation in each recursion call.

+We can use **Execution Tree** to figure out the number of recursion calls.
+The execution tree of a recursive function would form an `n-ary tree`, with `n` as the number of times recursion in each function call.
+For example, the execution of the Fibonacci function would form a binary tree.

+???- "Execution Tree"
+    Execution tree is a tree that is used to denote the execution flow of a recursive function.
+Each node in the tree represents an invocation of the recursive function.
+    Therefore, the total number of nodes in the tree corresponds to the number of recursion calls during the execution.

+Memoization is often applied to optimize the time complexity of recursion algorithm by reducing number of recursion calls, i.e., reducing the number of branches in the execution tree.

+### Space Complexity

+The space complexity of a recursive algorithm consists of two parts:

+1. **Recursion related space**: the stack to keep track of recursive function calls.
+2. **Non-recursion related space**: memory space (normally in heap) that is not directly related to recursion and is allocated for the global variables.

+Note that **memoization** will take non-recursion related space to store intermediate results.

 ## Applications